 The large white is common throughout Africa, Asia, and Europe, and has been accidentally introduced to Australia and New Zealand.
 While it’s fairly uncommon in North and South America, it is not completely unknown there, and has been reported in the northeastern United States on occasion.
 As an adult, it is a large white butterfly with black dotting on its wings and large black patches at the wingtips.

-Adult cabbage worms will lay their eggs on the underside of plants which are good food sources.
+Cabbage moths will lay their eggs on the underside of plants which are good food sources.
 Small whites tend to lay a single egg on a given leaf, where large whites tend to lay large numbers on a singular leaf.

 The life cycle of the large white is nearly identical except for the coloration of the caterpillar or worm itself.
 Large white caterpillars tend to be yellowish in coloration with a brown head.
 As they go through their larval phases, brown spots along the sides manifest.
 It similarly will make a pupa, and eventually an adult large white will emerge.

 This little green worm likes to live where it eats.
 But as it has a surprisingly wide diet, these plants are found across the world today.
 You will find the eggs hidden on the underside of leaves, and when they hatch into worms, they will eat their way all over, around, and through your plants.
-While you can find them in ornamental gardens as well, usually the first sign to watch for is white butterflies… because where there are white butterflies, there are likely to be cabbage worms.
+While you can find them in ornamental gardens as well, usually the first sign to watch for is white butterflies… because where there are white butterflies, there are likely to be green worms.

 Cabbage, turnips, broccoli, cauliflower, bok choy, kale, Napa cabbage, garden cress, Brussels sprouts, collard greens, horseradish, savoy cabbage, watercress, broccoli romanesco, mizuna, bomdong, kohlrabi, broccoli rabe, choy sum, cime di rapa, gai lan (Chinese broccoli), komatsuna, arugula, radish, daikon, wasabi, tatsoi, mustard greens (white, Indian, Ethiopian and black mustards), rutabaga.